Permanent daylight saving time clears another hurdle, passing Washington state Senate

 Supporters of the bill contend that sticking to one time zone, rather than switching back and forth, would improve health and public safety, and staying on daylight time is the more popular option.

-Critics say it would be healthier to either keep the time change or stay permanently on standard time; both those options would be more in line with our natural circadian rhythms, which are synced with morning light.
+Experts in depression and sleep science say it would be healthier to either keep the time change or stay permanently on standard time; both those options would be more in line with our natural circadian rhythms, which are synced with morning light.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.